Matterhorn: History

 Other men of high attainments followed, but in the years 1850 scientists and artists were about to be succeeded by real climbers and the passes and peaks around Zermatt were explored little by little.
 In the preface to the first volume of the Alpine Journal, which appeared in 1863, the editor Hereford Brooke George wrote that: "While even if all other objects of interest in Switzerland should be exhausted, the Matterhorn remains (who shall say for how long?) unconquered and apparently invincible."
 Whymper successfully reached the summit in 1865, but four men perished on the descent.
 The English papers discussed it with bitter words of blame; a German newspaper published an article in which Whymper was accused of cutting the rope between Douglas and Taugwalder, at the critical moment, to save his own life.

 In 1890 the Federal Government was asked simultaneously by the same contractor for a concession for the Zermatt-Gornergrat railway, and for a Zermatt-Matterhorn one.
 The Gornergrat railway was constructed in 1896-1898 and has been working since August 1898, but there has been no more talk of the other.
 The project essentially consisted of a line which went up to the Hörnli, and continued thence in a rectilinear tunnel about two kilometres long, built under the ridge, and issuing near the summit on the Zmutt side.
-Sixty years later in 1950, Italian engineer Count Dino Lora Totino planned a cable car on the Italian side from Breuil-Cervinia to the summit.
+Sixty years later, in 1950, Italian engineer Count Dino Lora Totino planned a cable car on the Italian side from Breuil-Cervinia to the summit.
 But the Alpine Museum of Zermatt sent a protest letter with 90,000 signatures to the Italian government.
 The latter declared the Matterhorn a natural wonder worthy of protection and refused the concession to the engineer.

 2015 marked the 150th anniversary of the first ascent.
 Events and festivities were held throughout the year.
-A completely renewed Hörnli Hut opened the same year in the month of July.
+A completely renewed Hörnli Hut opened the same year in July.

 In 2020, during the COVID-19 pandemic, light artist Gerry Hofstetter started projecting country flags and messages of endurance onto the mountain peak as part of a nightly series designed to show support and spread hope for everyone suffering and those fighting the pandemic.